amitp-ai/Self_Driving_Car_Engineer/Term2/Project5_MPC/README.md

 The variables x, y, ψ and v are received from the simulator.
 The x, y position (waypoints) are in the map coordinate system, so they are first transformed into the vehicle coordinate system (by translation followed by rotation).

 **Actuators**
-The actuation includes throttle (controls acceleration/braking) and steering angle (controls orientation) of the car.
+The actuation is a vector [a, δ] where a is the throttle that controls acceleration/braking and δ is the steering angle that controls orientation of the car.
 These are obtained from the result of the optimizer/solver and passed to the simulator.
+The actuation is bouded with the following limits:

+- a is in the range [-1,1] i.e. [full brake, full throttle]
+- δ is in the range [-25o, 25o]
+π
 **Update/State Equations**
 The update equations are basically kinematic equations of motion used to set constaints on the optimization problem so that the optimization takes in to account the vehicle dynamics.
 They are basically discrete-time difference-equations for state-space based representation.